 “Have you ever seen a rheumatologist?”

-A bright red rash flared over 25-year-old Joyce Voskamp’s face and arms.
+Years earlier, a bright red rash flared over 25-year-old Joyce Voskamp’s face and arms.
 Am I aging prematurely? she wondered.
 Is this a skin disease?

 She went to see a dermatologist, but they didn’t provide any answers other than the comforting: “You don’t have old age.”